clickbox/backdropvm/README.md

 ### 3 - Configure your host machine to access the VM.

   1. [Edit your hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file), adding the line `192.168.88.111  backdrop.dev` so you can connect to the VM.
 (Alternatively, you can install a Vagrant plugin to automatically add and remove the entry from your hosts file; run `vagrant plugin install vagrant-hostsupdater`).
+After installing reload the VM to reflect changes in hosts; run `vagrant reload`
   2. Open your browser and access [http://backdrop.dev/](http://backdrop.dev/).
 This will bring you to the Backdrop installer.

 ## Extra software/utilities